nullberg/drive-talk/README.md

 ## Setup

-First you need to obtain a 'credentials.json' file and 'client_secret.json' file.
+First you need to obtain a 'credentials.json' file and a 'client_secret.json' file.<br>
-This is possible by enabling the Drive API in this link:
+This is possible by enabling the Drive API in this link:<br>
 https://developers.google.com/drive/api/v3/quickstart/python